stefan-jansen/machine-learning-for-trading/05_strategy_evaluation/README.md

 ### Code Examples: Backtests with trades and portfolio optimization

 The code for this section lives in the following two notebooks:
-- The notebooks in this section rely on the `conda` environment `ml4t-zipline`.
-For installation, please see instructions provided [here](../installation).
+- The notebooks in this section use the `conda` environment `backtest`.
+Please see the installation [instructions](../installation/README.md) for downloading the latest Docker image or alternative ways to set up your environment.
 - The notebook [backtest_with_trades](01_backtest_with_trades.ipynb) simulates the trading decisions that build a portfolio based on the simple MeanReversion alpha factor from the last chapter using Zipline.
 We not explicitly optimize the portfolio weights and just assign positions of equal value to each holding.
 - The notebook [backtest_with_pf_optimization](02_backtest_with_pf_optimization.ipynb) demonstrates how to use PF optimization as part of a simple strategy backtest.